7doublem/Roomies-App/README.md

    ```
 4. Open [http://localhost:8081](http://localhost:8081) to view it in the browser.

 The page will reload if you make edits. firebaseConfig.ts is missing as it is put in the .gitignore.
-Please ask Mustafa for the API key and please do the following:
+Please do the following:

 1. Change directory to the frontend folder of this project
    ```sh